jentery/mdia200v2/portfolio.md

 * Synthesizes what you learned.
 * Demonstrates an awareness of your interlocutor and how you're communicating with them.
 * Demonstrates and communicates how you might apply what you learned.
-* Makes compelling use of concrete examples across a range of what's available.
+* Makes compelling use of concrete examples across a range of what's available (over time, across topics, through various media).

 ## What to Submit

 Please submit a DOCX, ODT, PAGES, PDF, MP4, or MOV file containing your response.

+Do not use a platform other than Brightspace to submit, store, or share your materials.

 ## When to Submit It